-Injury to the spinal cord at the thoracic level and below result in paraplegia, with the arms and hands not affected.
+Injury to the spinal cord at the thoracic level and below result in paraplegia, with the arms and hands unaffected.
 People with injuries to the spinal cord segments T-1 to T-8 usually retain control of the arms and hands but have poor trunk control and balance due to the lack of abdominal muscle control.
 Lower thoracic injuries (T-9 to T-12) retain good truck control and good abdominal muscle control.
 The sitting balance of people with lower spinal cord injuries is usually very good.
-Lumbar and Sacral injuries result in decreased control of the hip flexors and legs.
+Lumbar and sacral injuries result in decreased control of the hip flexors and legs.
 Although paraplegia occures below L2, the correct terminology for injury to these lower spinal nerves is called "cauda equina syndrome".

 Each part of the body is supplied by a particular level or segment of the spinal cord and its corresponding spinal nerve.
 Function below the level of spinal cord injury will be either lost or impaired

-Function of the spinal nerves in the cervical section of the spinal cord are usually unaffected by paraplegia and remain fully functional in a paraplegic individual.
+Function of the spinal nerves in the cervical section of the spinal cord are usually unaffected by paraplegia and remain fully functional in someone with paraplegia.